 To get the most out of your almanac, notice that the major sections are marked with black tabs along the book’s fore-edge, and that these tabs are labeled on the back cover: “Economy, Business, Energy,” “Health & Vital Statistics,” “Personalities, Arts, Awards,” and so on.
 And while open-ended browsing of the almanac can be endlessly interesting, be sure that your young investigators also know how to use the comprehensive alphabetical index at the end of the volume when they are trying to locate a specific piece of information.

-Material from the World Almanac and Book of Facts appears regularly in our River Houses blog posts, and starting in January our page references will change over from the 2022 edition to the 2023 edition.
-Add a new 2023 almanac to your homeschool library and join us as we teach and learn our way through the new year.
+Material from the World Almanac and Book of Facts appears regularly in our River Houses posts and lessons, and starting in January our page references will change over from the 2023 to the 2024 edition.
+Add a new 2024 almanac to your homeschool library and join us as we teach and learn our way through the new year.

-❡ Books in the running brooks: This is one of our regular Homeschool Books & Libraries posts.
-Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ When in doubt, go to the library: This is one of our regular Homeschool Books & Libraries posts.
+Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 📫